 I love the resourcefulness and independence of business owners.
 I thrive on helping business owners learn how to do stuff themselves.
 But building your own website is often not the right decision as it’s a hard process to understand all the information.

 If your website needs are simple, our first recommendation is to consider the all-in-one website builders like Wix, Squarespace or Weebly.
 That is, platforms that include hosting the site as well as the website builder.
-These are usually paid for on a monthly or annual subscription basis, as well as providing templates and themes to help you create a homepage.
+These are usually paid for on a monthly or annual subscription basis.
+Most of these platforms will provide templates and themes to help you create the look you are after.

 How-ever if a WordPress site is what you want and you are keen to learn how to create your own WordPress website we recommend you look to a short course in your local area.
 In South Australia, the WEA regularly offers a create your own website with WordPress course.
 Nationally across Australia, TAFE or other education providers may offer short courses.
 Look around for what you can find in your area.